Configuring Identity Providers

 Confirm the following is configured in your Azure and AWS cloud environments before proceeding:

-- Please see the Microsoft tutorial on integrating Azure Active Directory single sign-on (SSO) with Amazon Web Services (AWS).
+- Please refer to the Microsoft tutorial on integrating Azure Active Directory single sign-on (SSO) with Amazon Web Services (AWS).

 - In the Azure portal, confirm the groups you are using to map access to AWS are entered correctly.
 You can look up the application under Enterprise Applications on the Azure portal.

 In order to register Okta to work with Cloud Access Management, you will need to connect Okta to AWS.
-See the Okta help for guidance.
+Refer to the Okta help for guidance.

 Log into Okta and go to the admin portal.